How to Find Your Router IP Address on Windows, Mac, iPhone, Android & Linux

 To copy the entire network configuration to your clipboard for troubleshooting, run ipconfig | clip instead.
 You can then paste the full output into a text editor or support ticket.

-How do I find the router IP on macOS (Tahoe, Sequoia)?
+How do I find the router IP on macOS?

 Check the TCP/IP tab in System Settings or run a terminal command to view the router's gateway address.

-Method 2: System Preferences (Ventura 13 and earlier)
+Method 2: System Preferences (Monterey 12 and earlier)

-Open Terminal and run this command to get only the IP:
+Open Terminal and run one of these commands to get the router's gateway address directly:

 Can I find my router IP on iPhone or Android?